-In the U.S. as a whole, localities are commonly responsible for setting housing density policy, which can occasionally lead to a patchwork of regulations and zoning issues that can prevent houses and apartments from being built where demand for them is high.
+In the U.S. as a whole, localities are commonly responsible for setting housing density policies, which can occasionally lead to a patchwork of regulations and zoning issues that can prevent houses and apartments from being built where demand for them is high.
 Having localities set density policy allows individual citizens to have a measurable impact on any potential changes to their neighborhoods, and requires that new development have some degree of local buy-in.

 Due to longstanding local government policy, only a handful of states have had an active role in promoting affordable housing.
-Facing housing shortages, one of those states, Massachusetts, is considering asking local partners take up their share of the burden of new construction and encouraging density.
+Facing housing shortages, one of those states, Massachusetts, is considering asking local partners to take up their share of the burden of new construction and encouraging density.
 State lawmakers have proposed a measure, currently in committee, to require cities and towns to set aside part of their metro areas for multifamily housing while also offering state compensation for any subsequent increases in related school district costs.

 The measure is intended to help boost growth and increase connectivity and accessibility for the Boston metro area without having to continually expand mass transit further and further away from the city center due to increases in sprawl.

 Local governments are also active in trying to find innovative solutions to the affordable housing crisis.
 In San Francisco, the city council has requested an economic impact report for development and land use rules and regulations as a way of making the benefits of less-restrictive zoning more apparent.
-The report is intended to help detail the trade-offs inherent in regional housing decisions in order to provide a balance between the benefits of increasing affordable housing stock and protecting existing neighborhoods.
-The ability to have data regarding the inherent costs in restricting housing growth inform decision making at the local level could help make additional affordable housing development part of a consensus-driven decision process.
+The report is intended to help detail the trade-offs inherent in regional housing decisions to provide a balance between the benefits of increasing affordable housing stock and protecting existing neighborhoods.
+The ability to have data regarding the inherent costs of restricting housing growth inform decision-making at the local level could help make additional affordable housing development part of a consensus-driven decision process.
 The report is due back to the city council later this year.